bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image26%20-%20testH%20loss.png?raw=true)]

 ##### Conclusions:
-In this combination we include the option freeze, freezing 7 convolutions of the pretrained layers on the VGG.
+In this combination I include the option freeze, freezing 7 convolutions of the pretrained layers on the VGG.
 The test accuracy shows the best results of the table, the problem again is the overfit

 ### TEST I: